wdoug/javascript-pairing/src/game_of_life/README.md

 open http://localhost:3000
 ```

-Changes should be picked up by the HMR & automatically be loaded intot he page.
+Changes should be picked up by the HMR & automatically be loaded into the page.
 Sometimes a full refresh is necessary.